 Table 10.
-Sequence Selection Modes
+Sequence Selection

-SEQ0 SEQ1 Sequence Type

-0 0 This configuration is selected when the sequence function is not used.
-The analog input channel selected on each individual conversion is determined by the contents of the channel address bits, ADD1 and ADD0, in each prior write operation.
-This mode of operation reflects the normal operation of a multichannel ADC, without the sequencer function being used, where each write to the AD7934-6 selects the next channel for conversion.
+SEQ SHDW Sequence Type 0 0 This configuration is selected when the sequence function is not used.
+The analog input channel selected on each individual conversion is determined by the contents of the channel address bits, ADD2 to ADD0, in each prior write operation.
+This mode of operation reflects the traditional operation of a multichannel ADC, without the sequencer function being used, where each write to the AD7938-6 selects the next channel for conversion.
+0 1 This configuration selects the shadow register for programming.
+The following write operation loads the data on DB0 to DB7 to the shadow register.
+This programs the sequence of channels to be converted continuously after each CONVST falling edge (see the Shadow Register section and Table 11).
+1 0 If the SEQ and SHDW bits are set in this way, the sequence function is not interrupted upon completion of the write operation.
+This allows other bits in the control register to be altered between conversions while in a sequence without terminating the cycle.
+1 1 This configuration is used in conjunction with the channel address bits (ADD2 to ADD0) to program continuous conversions on a consecutive sequence of channels from Channel 0 through to a selected final channel as determined by the channel address bits in the control register.

-) 1 Not used.

-l 0 Not used.

-1 1 This configuration is used in conjunction with the channel address bits, ADD1 and ADD0, to program continuous conversions on a consecutive sequence of channels from Channel 0 to a selected final channel, as determined by the channel address bits in the control register.
-When in differential or pseudo differential mode, inverse channels (for example, $V{IN}1$ , $V{IN}0$ ) are not converted in this mode.